developer-zebra/developer-zebra-site/src/ehs/2-3/guide/settings/index.md

 ------
 #### Bypass Keyguard
 Controls whether to display the keyguard screen lock.
 Disabled by default.
-A setting of '0' in this tag will enable the keyguard. <b>Note: A setting of '0' for this tag will prevent the MX multi-user login screen from being displayed</b>
+A setting of 0 in this tag will enable the keyguard. <b>Note: A setting of 0 for this tag will prevent the MX multi-user login screen from being displayed</b> Please refer to important [Security Notes](../features#securitynotes) involving interactions between EHS and MX Multi-user features.

 <b>Possible values</b>